Solo in Seoul: A Filipina’s guide to traveling alone

 Itinerary: Get inspiration from TikTok and Instagram

 The best part about traveling solo is that you can follow your own itinerary and adjust it anytime.
 Since you’re exploring on your own time and terms, this is the best opportunity to personalize your trip.
-Make a bucket list everyday and try to organize your destinations according to area to save your subway fares.
+Make a bucket list every day and try to organize your destinations according to area to save on subway fares.

 When it comes to dining, it’s better to confirm if an establishment accommodates solo diners.
 From experience, some restaurants have policies that are not solo-friendly as their servings might not be suitable for single diners.